Trivial Benefits – gifts to employees

 What gifts can I give to my employees?

-As 2021 comes to an end you may be thinking about making a gift to your employees.
+As the summer arrives you may be thinking about making a gift to your employees.

 You don’t have to pay tax on a benefit for your employee if ALL of the following conditions apply:

 1. Cost you £50 or less to provide

 2. It is not cash or a cash voucher

 3. It is not a reward for their work or performance